gilch/hissp/docs/glossary.rst

       which it would have to attempt to emit as a `pickle expression`.
       This includes instances of standard types without a literal notation, e.g., `math.nan` or collections containing nonstandard elements or cycles.
+      A macroexpansion may be an injection.
+      Besides macroexpansions, in readerless mode,
-      In readerless mode, this almost always requires the use of non-literal notation, (i.e., notation not accepted by `ast.literal_eval`).
+      this almost always requires the use of non-literal notation, (i.e., notation not accepted by `ast.literal_eval`).
       In Lissp, this almost always requires the use of a `tagging token`.
       (a notable exception is a float literal big enough in magnitude to overflow to ``inf`` or ``-inf``, e.g., ``1e999``.
       The compiler still considers this nonstandard because that's not its `repr`, and would emit a `pickle expression` for it.)
+      Basic container types containing only standard elements do not count as injections, because the compiler has a notation for them, even though Lissp doesn't.

    pickle expression
       The compiler's final fallback emission when it doesn't have a literal notation for an `atom`.
       It's an import of `pickle.loads` passed a `bytes` literal containing a serialization of the object.
       Evaluating it should result in an equivalent object.

    fragment